-Chicken fleas or the Ceratophyllus Gallinae are a common problem in Europe and North America affecting nearly 75 species of birds and mammals.
+Chicken fleas or Ceratophyllus Gallinae are a common problem in Europe and North America, affecting nearly 75 species of birds and mammals.
 They are known to infest bird cages, poultry shelters and other building structures where animals and birds are housed.
-Both, the male and female Ceratophyllus Gallinae, are known to bite their hosts, leaving behind red bite marks and spots.
+Both the male and female Ceratophyllus Gallinae are known to bite their hosts, leaving behind red bite marks and spots.
 In case of very large infestations, it is not uncommon to see a decrease in egg production owing to chicken fleas.

-Other common poultry fleas include the Sticktight flea and the Western Chicken fleas (Ceratophyllus Niger) which might be encountered depending on the area one lives in.
+Other common poultry fleas include the Sticktight flea and the Western Chicken flea (Ceratophyllus Niger), which you may also encounter depending on the area you live in.

 Morphologically, chicken fleas can be identified based on the 4-6 bristles present on the surface of the hind femur.
-The adults are 2-2.5mm long.
-They have eyes and 24 teeth.
+The adults are 2-2.5 mm long.
+They have a pair of eyes and 24 teeth.
 There are no spines on the basal section of the legs.
 The life cycle consists of eggs, three larval stages, pupa stage followed by adult chicken fleas.

-The adult fleas spend majority of their time hiding in the host’s nests and come out onto the birds to feed for short durations.
+The adult fleas spend the majority of their time hiding in the host’s nests and come out and latch onto the birds to feed for short durations.